Links on SoundGuys may earn us a commission. Learn more.

 Whether you want more bass or less cymbals, you should know more or less where their frequency ranges lie.
 The chart obviously doesn’t include every sound effect and instrument ever made, but it’s a good generalization.

 Notice how almost all of the instruments lie under around 10kHz, save for cymbals and hi-hats which can go a bit higher.
-Sub-bass is usually between 20- 60Hz, and though it’s hard to hear: you’ll physically be able to feel the air being pushed if you have a large enough woofer.
-Then there’s the kick drum and bass guitar that mostly reside between 60-250Hz.
+Sub-bass is usually considered to be between 20- 80Hz, and though it’s hard to hear: you’ll physically be able to feel the air being pushed if you have a large enough woofer.
+Then there’s the kick drum and bass guitar fundamentals that mostly reside between 60-250Hz.

 The fundamental frequencies of guitars and both male and female vocals (with obvious differences) can be found roughly between 80-1,000Hz.
 One area that you should pay special attention to is the range between 250-1,000Hz.
 As you can see there is a lot going on in that region (and we only showed a few examples).
 If you indelicately add too much emphasis here, it can result in what some refer to as a “muddy” sound, cut too much and it might start sounding “hollow.”